 In preparation for the GDPR, we have updated these terms to reflect the Regulation.
 Additionally, we have made these updates available in advance of the enforcement date to facilitate your compliance efforts and overall GDPR readiness when using Segment's services.
-These agreements are currently available in-app on all paid plans and will be made available shortly to all free plans as well.
-If you have a free plan, please check back regularly, and we'll notify as soon as these agreements are available to you.
+These agreements are available in-app on all plans.

 To opt into the Data Processing Agreement and EU Model Contract Clauses:

 Open the left side menu and select Settings.

 Below End User Privacy, click Privacy & Security.

 Below Data Processing Agreement, click Review.